-Traditional Chinese Medicine (TCM)#YinYang#ZhangFu#Meridian
+Traditional Chinese Medicine (TCM)#YinYang#ZhangFu#Meridian.

-Traditional Chinese medicine (TCM) is an ancient medical philosophy originated from China.
+Traditional Chinese medicine (TCM) is an ancient medical philosophy that originated in China.
 TCM is based on the concept of qi ( "chi"), which means vital energy.
 Qi is the life force or vital energy that flows everywhere in the Universe, including your body.
 The vital energy flows throughout the body.

 Thousands of years ago, when there was nothing improved in medical and biological fields, the theory of TCM was established by some Chinese Scholars.
 From that time, Chinese philosophy, astronomy, and literature began to develop.